mothur/mothur.github.io/_wiki/get.seqs.md

 is especially useful when used with the groupfile, since for most commands your files can contain only the unique sequences, but the groupfile need to contain all the sequences in your namefile.
-For example, let\'s look at the following line from the esophagus.unique.good.accnos:
+For example, let's look at the following line from the esophagus.unique.good.accnos:

     65_1_2 65_1_2,65_1_23,65_2_1,65_2_8